How Henry McMaster won the GOP nomination for SC governor

 Instead, McMaster rose above his primary challengers by showcasing his relationship with Trump — who remains popular among S.C.
 Republicans — and by focusing on South Carolina’s positives.

-McMaster repeatedly told groups that that he has announced 20,000 new jobs and $6 billion in economic investment in the Palmetto State since taking office.
+McMaster repeatedly told groups that he has announced 20,000 new jobs and $6 billion in economic investment in the Palmetto State since taking office.
 He also said — time and again — that South Carolina’s jobless rate is at its lowest point since the turn of the century.
 Given those successes, McMaster said repeatedly: “When we are winning like this, you don’t fire the experienced coach and hire a rookie.”

 Still, Tuesday’s primary runoff marks the first time S.C.
 Republicans have picked an establishment Republican since the party took over all of state government in 2002.